America is a nation deeply influenced by Christianity and the Bible, but this does not add up to a “Christian nation.”

 I love America, and I love American history, and I have read widely on this subject, including many dozens of biographies of America’s most influential early leaders as well as more recent ones.

 It can surely be said that America is a Christianized nation in the sense that there has always been a strong Christian influence, using the term “Christian” in a general sense.
 America has been a nation of churches, a nation of Bible owners, a nation of Bible readers, a nation that has witnessed powerful spiritual revivals, a nation of far-flung, unprecedented and unequaled missionary enterprise, a nation in which the president takes his oath of office with his hand on a Bible.
 America is a nation whose founding institutions and authoritative documents have been deeply influenced by the Bible.

-(We have documented the Bible’s powerful influence on America in the new book The Bible and Western Society, available in print and in a free eBook edition from Way of Life Literature.)
+(We have documented the Bible’s powerful influence on America in the The Bible and Western Society, available in print and in a free eBook edition from Way of Life Literature.)

 But America was never a Christian nation in the sense that she was a nation in which true Bible-believing Christians ever formed a large percentage of the population, or in the sense that she was a nation submitted to God’s Word, or that she was a nation that existed for the glory of God.

 America has been heavily influenced by the Bible, but she has never been a truly biblical nation or a truly godly nation.
 From the 17th century, America has always been a mixed multitude, and genuine born again Christians have been a small minority.

 What America has been above all else is a land of freedom: an unprecedented haven of personal liberty to pursue one’s individual dream.